 1. Use Monitoring Technology

 Healthcare workers are looking after several patients to make sure they get their medicines and their needs met.
 If hospitals provide health care workers with monitoring technology, it can help nurses and physicians.
 It will improve healthcare access and reduce the number of errors that may occur due to improper administration.
+Healthcare monitoring even protects hospital institutions from royal ransomware.
 Technology can also help patients by providing them with unique barcodes that the staff can use to verify each patient gets the proper treatment.

 2. Ensure Patients Understand Their Treatment